 Counties: Butler, Daviess, Edmonson, Grayson, Hancock, Henderson, McLean, Muhlenberg, Ohio, Union, Webster

-Much of the land is reclaimed strip mines; replanted as natural grass plains, young hardwoods, pine stands or a combination of all three.
+If you’re looking for a great deal on trophy deer hunting land, the Western Coal region is an excellent option.
+Although the average in this region is around $1,900 per acre, some counties near Mammoth Cave National Park and Edmondson country elicit a premium price because demand is so high.
+You can count on this mineral-rich land to produce heavyweight deer each year, especially those in the non-typical category.
+Distant from major cities, pressure seems to be lighter than other areas of the state.
+No need to worry about heavy competition or over-hunting.
+Much of the land is made up of reclaimed strip mines; re-planted as natural grass plains, young hardwoods, pine stands or a combination of all three.
 These great sources of cover, coupled with agricultural fields in between, provide abundant hunting opportunities.
-While strip-mining may have a bad reputation among environmentalists, the land that is left behind can produce some great bucks and plenty of turkey.
+While strip-mining may have a bad reputation among environmentalists, the land left behind can produce some great bucks and plenty of turkey.

 Counties: Bullitt, Estill, Garrard, Lincoln, Madison, Marion, Nelson, Rockcastle

-A narrow swath of land dissecting the Pennyrile and Bluegrass regions, the Knob’s region consists of hundreds of conical shaped hills formed by erosion.
-The knobs rise from the calcium-rich pastureland of the Bluegrass Region.
+A narrow swath of land dissecting the Pennyrile and Bluegrass regions, the Knob’s Arc region of Kentucky consists of hundreds of conical shaped hills formed by erosion.
+The knobs rise from the calcium-rich pastureland of the Bluegrass region.
 It is truly beautiful country that quenches many recreational desires, including hunting, hiking and rock climbing.
 And, the famous Kentucky bourbon distillers call this land home, so we can raise a glass to that.

 Counties: Bell, Breathitt, Boyd, Carter, Clay, Elliott, Floyd, Greenup, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lawrence, Lee, Leslie, Letcher, Magoffin, Martin, McCreary, Menifee, Montgomery, Morgan, Owsley, Perry, Pike, Powell, Rowan, Whitley, Wolfe

-There are many ways to rank the best deer hunting states, from size to numbers, but Kentucky is not known just for fine bourbon, college basketball teams and legendary horses anymore.
-It's a recreational and investment hotspot.
-We hope this information helps your search for Kentucky hunting land, and if there are any more question we can answer, contact one of our Kentucky land specialists today.
+Kentucky is not just well-known just for its fine bourbon, college basketball teams and legendary horses anymore.
+It's a recreational and investment hotspot with great hunting opportunities.
+We hope this information helps in your search for Kentucky hunting land, and if there are any more question we can answer, contact one of our Kentucky land specialists today.